Can these 7 skills make you a better Bitcoin trader?

 But being skeptical and questioning the things you see and hear is an advantage for a trader.

 Remember, it’s your money on the line.
-It’s your emotions that you have to deal with based on the outcome of your decisions and actions.
+It’s your emotions that you have to deal with.
+And those emotions are based on the outcome of your decisions and actions.

-When you are dealing with profits and losses, everything inside you becomes amplified.
+When you are dealing with profits and losses, internal emotions become amplified.

-Trading will show you in painful clarity every weakness you have inside including the ones you don’t want to see and the ones you may not realize are there.
+Trading will show you in painful clarity every weakness you have inside.
+You will be forced to face the ones you don’t want to see, and those you may not realize are there.